-NOTE: In this specification, when an AE uses the Data Exchange M2M Service Capabilities defined in this specification across the Mca Reference Point, the CSE transmits the payload through the M2M Service Platform; offering additional M2M Services (e.g. Authorization, Event Collection) associated with the transmittal of the payload.
+NOTE: In this present document, when an AE uses the Data Exchange M2M Service Capabilities defined in this present document across the Mca Reference Point, the CSE transmits the payload through the M2M Service Platform; offering additional M2M Services (e.g. Authorization, Event Collection) associated with the transmittal of the payload.

 5.2.3 Msc Reference Point

+5.2.3.1 Introduction

 The Msc Reference Point is a Proprietary Reference Point that specifies set of interactions between the Service Capabilities of different Service Components.